- Clinical Assistant Professor, Global Health

 Select from the following:

-Mark Shepard has more than 20 years of experience in the areas of public health surveillance, management of surveillance data systems, infectious disease program management, and program monitoring and evaluation.
-He is currently working for I-TECH in Namibia as the Director of Strategic Information.
-He is dedicated to the public health practice environment and to development of appropriate program monitoring and public health surveillance systems to better measure trends in the cascade of HIV care and treatment in the country.
-Of particular interest, as Namibia moves forward with promoting e-governance, is devising strategies to improve data quality in electronic systems through promotion of the adoption of new HIS by the healthcare workforce, as well as promotion of the use of data by these personnel to improve quality of health service delivery.
-He currently participates on MoH TWGs where he works with various partners to improve upon new HIS solutions, increase their usefulness to the healthcare workforce, and thereby improve their integration into the workflows and routine reporting duties of healthcare workers.
+Mark Shepard has more than 20 years of experience in public health surveillance, management of surveillance data systems, infectious disease program management, and program monitoring and evaluation.
+He is currently working for I-TECH in Namibia as Director of Strategic Information.
+He is dedicated to the improvement of public health practice and to development of appropriate program monitoring and evaluation and public health surveillance systems to better measure trends in the cascade of HIV care and treatment in the country.
+Of particular interest to him, as Namibia moves forward with promoting e-governance, is devising strategies to improve data quality through design of electronic systems that are better integrated into the routine work flows of healthcare personnel, promotion of the adoption of HIS by the healthcare workforce, and of the use of data by these personnel to improve quality of health service delivery.
+He currently participates on MoH TWGs where he works with national and international partners to propose new HIS and M&E solutions, and encourages student internships to promote their use by the healthcare workforce in the delivery of HIV clinical services.

 - DrPH (University of Texas (Houston))